samontenegro/STM-Manual-Translation/stm-manual-translation.md

 > - Choose the product set.
 This may be Stoffenmanager® – the manually entered products, or a product from an imported product set.
 > - Select the product you wish to assess.

-> ​Si no involucra mecanizado:
+> Si no involucra mecanizado:
 >
 > - Escoja el set de productos. Éste puede ser Stoffenmanager® – el set de productos introducidos manualmente, o un producto de algún set de productos importado.
 > - Seleccione el producto que desea evaluar.